schultzcole/FVTT-Turn-Alert/README.md

 Set alerts to trigger on a particular round of combat or on a particular token's turn.
 Alerts can create a chat message or execute a macro, for endless possibilities.

+Easily create new alerts [through the UI](https://github.com/schultzcole/FVTT-Turn-Alert/wiki/User-Guide), or create alerts [programmatically](https://github.com/schultzcole/FVTT-Turn-Alert/wiki/Turn-Alert-API) with macros for more advanced options.

 ## Use Cases

 So when would you want to use this module, and what was this module designed for?
-The intended use of this module is to allow a user to quickly set a reminder for an event or effect.
-It was designed with my preferred play style in mind, which is a relatively low automation style, just with the need for a reminder every once in a while.
-That is not to say that it won't integrate with a high automation style of play, but keep the intent in mind when trying to make it do whatever shenanigans you want.

-On to the use cases.
 These are a few situations that come to mind as exemplary uses of this module:

 1. Renee the barbarian uses rage, which expires in 1 minute (10 turns in dnd5e land).
 You can set an alert that will trigger 10 turns from now at the end of the turn, reminding you that the rage effect has expired.